Longer-Term Outlook

 • MIXED: averages not moving together -

-• Daily Small-Cap (IWM) Moving Averages - MIXED in a BEAR Cycle
+• Daily Small-Cap (IWM) Moving Averages - MIXED in a BULL Cycle

 • UP: Both 50-day & 200-day SMAs moving up